 Steak ‘n Shake Chili vs Skyline Chili

 Steak ‘n Shake serves a 3-way with their chili on spaghetti and you might think – hmmmm is it like Cincinnati chili?
 Nope.
 It’s not.
-I will say – it has some of the same flavors – I used cinnamon in this version, etc. but they aren’t really similar flavors.
+I will say – it has some of the same ingredients – but they aren’t really similar flavors.
 Steak ‘n Shake has much more traditional chili flavors.
 I guess if you have Wendy’s on one end of the scale and Skyline on the other end – this would be in the middle.

 What to serve with Copycat Steak ‘n Shake Chili?